 • 2 tablespoons unsalted butter , melted (optional)

-• grainy mustard , for serving (optional)
+• grainy mustard or horseradish sauce , for serving (optional)

 Save this recipe!